 The minimum requirement for admission to the Ph.D. program is the successful completion of a Master's (MA or MS) degree program.

 The Ph.D. degree is not conferred merely upon the satisfactory completion of a course of study.
-The candidate must also demonstrate proficiency in some broad subject of learning, be able to critically evaluate work in the field, show the ability to work independently in his/her chosen field, and make an original contribution of significance to the advancement of knowledge.
+The candidate must also demonstrate proficiency in three broad areas of concentration within your chosen subfield, be able to critically evaluate work in the field, show the ability to work independently in his/her chosen field, and make an original contribution of significance to the advancement of knowledge.

-The minimum requirements include 30 credit hours of coursework numbered 5000 or above and 30 credit hours of dissertation.
+The minimum requirements include 30 credit hours of coursework numbered 5000 or above and 30 dissertation credit hours.
 Ordinarily the number of coursework hours and dissertation hours will be greater than 30 each.
 At least 20 hours of coursework must be taken at the University of Colorado; up to 10 credit hours from another institution may be transferred upon approval (after one semester of residency).
 A 3.00 (B) average or higher must be maintained in all course work.

 Ph.D.
 Language Requirement